 it’s hard being a teacher.

-i escape just in time. the bell rings, the lesson goes about as well as i planned, and about 75% of my students turn in their assignments where it needs to be turned in (digitally on google classroom).
+on average, about 75% of my students turn in their assignments on time and correctly where they need to be turned in (digitally on google classroom).

 half of them will receive passing grades. the rest will have either copied their work from another student or source, done the absolute bare minimum, or written down a bunch of silly nonsensical answers because they really didn’t get it and didn’t bother to ask any questions.